nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * `list` followed by `addMed 2 /d Surgery` add medical records to 2nd patient in the patient book.
 * `find Betsy` followed by `addMed 1 /d Surgery` add medical records to 1st patient in the results of the `find` command.

-### Deleting Appointment from Patient : `deleteMed`
+### Deleting Medical Record from Patient : `deleteMed`

-Deletes the specified medical records from specified patient from the Patient book.
+Delete the specified medical records from specified patient from the Patient book.

 Format: `deleteMed USERINDEX RECORDINDEX`